act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Passed Example 1

-A set of two HTML `<a>` elements have the same accessible name and link to the same resource.
+A set of two HTML `a` elements that have the same accessible name and link to the same resource.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/index.html">Contact us</a>